cakephp/docs/en/development/routing.rst

     Parses an incoming url, and generates an array of request parameters that Dispatcher can act upon.
-Extending this method allows you to customize how incoming urls are converted into an array.
-Return ``false`` from url to indicate match failure.
+Extending this method allows you to customize how incoming URLs are converted into an array.
+Return ``false`` from URL to indicate a match failure.

 .. php:method:: match($url)

-    :param array $url: The routing array to convert into a string url.
+    :param array $url: The routing array to convert into a string URL.

-    Attempt to match a url array.
-If the url matches the route parameters and settings, then return a generated string url.
-If the url doesn't match the route parameters, false will be returned.
-This method handles the reverse routing or conversion of url arrays into string urls.
+    Attempt to match a URL array.
+If the URL matches the route parameters and settings, then return a generated string URL.
+If the URL doesn't match the route parameters, false will be returned.
+This method handles the reverse routing or conversion of URL arrays into string URLs.

 .. php:method:: compile()